stephenscaff/jumpoff/readme.md

 ## Just a little Gulp starter to set it off.

 Contains a bit of useful css, senseable scss/js structuring, a js includes system (see src/assets/js/app.js), Handlebars-enabled partials, and error notices.

+Also inlcudes a simple, lightweight server via `gulp-live-server`.

 ### Run